Cacti/documentation/Settings-Visual.md

 - **Maximum number of rows per page** - The maximum number of regular expression search matches to display, when searching.
 - **Log Tail Refresh** - The frequency that the log pages should auto-refresh.
-- **Exclusion Regex** - This setting allows you to exclude certain log messages by regular expression from normal users.
+- **Exclusion Reg-ex** - This setting allows you to exclude certain log messages by regular expression from normal users.
 Expressions that include login log entries are common here to mask the login accounts of users.